Searching for apartments for rent in Mexico City monthly is not the same as searching for a weekend stay.

 Apartment B is in Narvarte or Del Valle.
 It is less famous to first-time visitors, but the monthly quote is clearer, the desk is photographed, the Wi-Fi is documented, the kitchen is usable, and the bedroom faces an interior side.

-For a vacation week, Apartment A might win.
 For a work month, Apartment B may be the better apartment even if the neighborhood gets fewer travel-blog mentions.

 That is the core CDMX monthly-rental rule: compare the apartment as a temporary home, not as a postcard.